TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Index.rst

    anymore.
 If you need them for your projects, you need to take care of shipping them yourself, preferable by usage of RequireJS.
-   Since TYPO3 8, ExtJS will be removed step by step, the most parts are now ExtJS free and replaces with mostly pure JavaScript components.
+   Since TYPO3 8, ExtJS will be removed step by step, the most parts are now ExtJS free and replaced with mostly pure JavaScript components.

 **Contents:**